ainthek/plato-reports/README.md

 interesting to compare download popularity and reports statistics

+HOWEVER whole this is WRONG, since I'm comparing node_modules JS files (often merged, minified).
+Will download sources from github for each project soon and analyze those.

 | package | downloads |avg.maint | total.sloc | version | description | links |
 |-------|--------:|--------:|---------:|-------|--------|-------------| ------|